EvansWinner/evanswinner.github.io/index.md

 [LiveJournal](https://house-of-thorne.livejournal.com/) blogs --
 and other stuff that I'm probably forgetting.

+Besides the one-liners,
-It's mostly some nerdy tech stuff from a curmudgeonly perspective, and essays on philosophy and the arts from a frankly Randian perspective.
+it's mostly some nerdy tech stuff from a curmudgeonly perspective, and essays on philosophy and the arts from a frankly Randian perspective.